solfang/solfang.github.io/_posts/2021-02-06-BDO-truevalue.md

 __Step 1)__ Which rare mats does Organic Feed take? __Milk and Meat__.
 Which one are we solving for? __Meat__ (this choice is up to you).
 Next best recipe that doesn't use rare mats? __Vinegar__ .

 __Step 2)__ Now we need to figure out the true value of milk.
 There are several cooking recipes that milk can be used in and very few where it's the only rare ingredient, which makes things complicated.
-Luckily we have already calculated the true value of milk to be `12,500` when processed into cheese (without considering the value of processing time).
+Luckily we have already calculated the true value of milk to be `12,500` when processed into cheese (without considering the cost of processing time).
 Alternatively, if milk tea was our most profitable imperial box, we could use the value/milk of `14.9k` we calculated earlier.

 __Step 3)__ Our next best option is vinegar.
 For simplicity, I'll say the profit on vinegar is +-0 mil/h + byproducts.
 Since both vinegar and organic feed produce the same number of byproducts/h we'll ignore byproducts in the calculation and treat the profit of vinegar as 0 mil/h.